kennes913/sksh/src/content/posts/python-ptys.md

 ---
 One task I do almost daily is trasferring data over a network.
 Due to customer requirements, this usually means moving data from SFTP to SFTP.

 There are a lot of ways to do this.
-Some solutions I've implemented or reviewed are: manual CLI calls to sftp, shell scripts to automate SCP calls, python scripts calling modules with dependencies on [Paramiko](https://github.com/paramiko/paramiko).
+Some solutions I've implemented or reviewed are: manual CLI calls to sftp, shell scripts to automate scp calls, python scripts calling modules with dependencies on [Paramiko](https://github.com/paramiko/paramiko).

 Why only python and bash?
 For productivity, development ease and team familiarity.
 I've never tried this in a compiled language but I'm sure there would be performance improvements at the expense of time.

 With that said, Python and Bash have their downsides.
 Bash does not have the features you get from a programming language: logical constructs, flow control and "readability".
-With Python, you lose the speed you get from Bash because you're a few abstraction layers up before the scp binary call is made and the most popular pythonic SFTP interface  [Paramiko is slow](https://github.com/paramiko/paramiko/issues/175).
+With Python, you lose the speed you get from Bash because you're a few abstraction layers up before the scp binary call is made and the most supported python SFTP module [Paramiko is slow](https://github.com/paramiko/paramiko/issues/175).

 Enter [pexpect](https://github.com/pexpect/pexpect).
 Pexpect is a pure python module that allows users to spawn and control applications that are forked `ptys`.
 It is the Python interface to `expect`.

-In this case, pexpect is a nice middle ground between speed and readability because python is only responsible for spawning and interacting with the I/O of the forked process rather than the core interface to SCP.
+In this case, pexpect is a nice middle ground between speed and readability because python is only responsible for spawning and interacting with the I/O of the forked process rather than acting as the interface to scp.
 And you still get the same speed because you're calling SCP.

-Below is a sample snippet from a script.
-This simply transfers some specified local files onto a remote SFTP server.
+Below is a sample snippet from a script:

-{{< highlight python "hl_lines=29" >}}
+{{< highlight python "hl_lines=30" >}}
 ...
 @log
 def put(